AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/scan-and-ocr.md

 ---
 # Scan & OCR

-Convert scans or images of documents into searchable, editable PDF files, and adjust the quality of the resulting file.
+Keep business moving forward by converting scans or images of documents into searchable, editable PDF files.

 >[!TIP]
 >